Skip to content

 Predict the nanofabrication outcome of a gdstk cell using a specified model.

-This function extracts polygons from a gdstk cell, sends them to the prediction server, and returns a new cell containing the predicted polygons.
+This function extracts polygons from a gdstk cell, sends them to a serverless prediction service, and returns a new cell containing the predicted polygons.

 Parameters: